It’s Ecobuild time again for all us construction marketing folks.

-For the sake of this post I will assume at this late stage that everyone exhibiting has a rock solid set of objectives for this years Ecobuild.
+And for the sake of this post I will assume at this late stage, everyone exhibiting and visiting has a rock solid set of objectives and goals for this years Ecobuild.

-From my own experience, most building product manufacturers will typically have three (Now Four - updated Nov 2013) key drivers for exhibiting.
+From my own experience, most building product manufacturers will typically have three, now four (updated Nov 2013 and again in Feb 2015) key drivers for exhibiting.
 In no particular order:

 - To show off new and existing product.

 - To meet existing and prospective clients.

 The months leading up to any large exhibition are generally more about project management than marketing.

 Stand designs, branded visual communications and takeaways, selecting the products, creating dazzling flat screen presentations and touchscreens, defining the stories, choosing menu’s, fashionista’ing the right shirt, tie, gillet combo, generating the buzz through email and social…

 A construction marketers journey to Ecobuild is always, always, hard work and there are rarely enough hours in the day and way, way, too many expectations.
 And yes, the next three days will be hard on the feet, tough on the liver too perhaps and definitely leave you completely shattered.

 BUT (and it is a big BUT), getting there is still the easy bit.